 The best soccer books for kids are books that help grow their passion for the game or help them develop into better soccer players.
 You can think of it as inspirational soccer books (Soccer Heart) or soccer tactics books (Soccer Brain).

 These aren’t soccer coaching books.
 Although many good books have been written on that topic and there are lots of soccer book reviews and lists for adults and coaches what you want are the best soccer books for players.
 What we’ll look at here are books that will be good for your kid’s Soccer Heart and Soccer Brain.
+As an Amazon Associate we earn from qualifying purchases.

 What made Leo Messi who he is today?
 Everyone starts out as a youth soccer player somewhere and it’s fun to read about how they all got started.
 It’s also reassuring to know that it wasn’t always easy for them to be their best at the sport.
 It’s nice for kids to read about how even superstars had their ups and downs in soccer.
 In fact, it’s often how they dealt with those lows that helped make them the amazing world class players we cheer for today.